How to Choose the Best Roof Color

 What Roof Color Means for Energy Bills, Comfort, and Compliance

 Roof color directly affects indoor temperatures and utility bills.
 It plays a bigger role in energy efficiency than most people realize.
 Light-colored roofs reflect the sun’s heat, significantly lowering attic temperatures.
-In hot climates, this can cut cooling costs by up to 15%, according to the Department of Energy.
+In hot climates, this can cut cooling costs by up to 15%, according to the U.S. Department of Energy’s guidance on cool roofs.
 That’s real savings you’ll notice.

 Dark roofs do the opposite.
 They absorb heat, which can help reduce heating needs in colder seasons—especially in northern areas where winters drag on.